National Association of Medicaid Fraud Control Units

 - Billing for More Expensive Procedures than Performed - A provider bills for a comprehensive procedure when only a limited one was administered or billing for expensive equipment and actually furnishing cheap substitutes.

-- Kickbacks - A nursing home owner or operator requires another provider, such as a laboratory, ambulance company, or pharmacy, to pay owner/operator a certain portion of the money received for rendering services to patients in the nursing home.
+- Kickbacks - A nursing home owner or operator requires another provider, such as a laboratory, ambulance company, or pharmacy, to pay owner/operator a certain portion of the money received for rendering services to residents in the nursing home.
 Examples of this type of payment include vacation trips, personal services and merchandise, leased vehicles, and cost payments.
 This practice usually results in unnecessary services being performed to generate additional income to pay the kickbacks.

 - False Cost Reports - A nursing home owner or operator includes personal expenses in its Medicaid claims.
 These expenses often include the cost of personal items.